 3 Contact your local Air Force/Air National Guard/Air Force Reserve Recruiting office for information on testing

-Submit applications to:
+Submit applications via Mail or hand-delivery to:

 AKANG UPT Board

 JBER, AK 99506

 Application process: Submitted applications will be used to determine if the applicant meets the minimum criteria to meet and interview with Selection Board.
 (Applications become the property of the Alaska Air National Guard to be retained or properly disposed of at our discretion.)